 Removing Emotional Blocks to Success

-We are all blocked to some extent by the effect of painful experiences.
-I give some thoughts about how this happens and some practical ideas on how to remove blocks and/or move on.
-Emotional blocks can get in the way of us being both happy and successful.
-They can be shifted.
+We are all blocked to some extent by the effects of painful experiences.
+I give some thoughts about how this happens and practical ideas on removing blocks and moving on.
+Emotional blocks can get in the way of our being happy and successful.

 What are the issues about “emotion” and “emotional blocks”?

 Most organisations still follow the “machine” or “military” model to a great extent.
-In this model, people have roles to perform that are relatively tightly defined and they use their intellect, logic and professionalism to perform those roles.
-You help the organisation to achieve its objectives and get paid for it.
+In this model, people have relatively tightly defined roles and use their intellect, logic, and professionalism to perform those roles.
+They help the organisation achieve its objectives and get paid for it.

-But people are more complicated than that as we have feelings.
-When our positive feelings of excitement, comradeship, determination and hope run, we can achieve wonderful things.
-If we feel angry, afraid, powerless, sad, abandoned, ignored and confused, we achieve very little.
-Difficult experiences now reduce our performance immediately.
-Difficult experiences from the past, even the far distant past, can also limit us.
+But people are more complicated than that, as we have feelings.
+When our positive feelings of excitement, comradeship, determination, and hope run, we can achieve extraordinary things.
+We achieve very little if we feel angry, afraid, powerless, sad, abandoned, ignored, and confused.
+Difficult experiences now immediately reduce our performance.
+Difficult experiences from the past, even the far-distant past, can also limit us.

 An example

-As a very small child, I was allowed to ask lots of difficult questions and my parents were always very honest with me when they did not know the answers.
-They would say, “We don’t know, you will have to find out for yourself”.
-So, I continued to ask questions when I was at school, and later.
-I got into trouble with teachers and headmasters who often didn’t like being questioned.
+As a small child, I was allowed to ask many difficult questions, and my parents were always frank with me when they did not know the answers.
+They would say, “We don’t know; you will have to find out for yourself.”
+So, I continued to ask questions when I was at school and later.
+I got into trouble with teachers and headteachers who often didn’t like being questioned.
 I was humiliated for “impertinence” and caned for breaking silly rules.

-This had left me feeling very uncomfortable about meeting very senior people in organisations as I anticipated that I would be ridiculed and humiliated again.
-Now there is no “rational” logic in this.
-I was not going to be caned and am very unlikely to be ridiculed when I meet the CEO of “Intergalactic Enterprises” but it still felt like that.
+This experience made me very uncomfortable meeting senior people in organisations, as I anticipated they would ridicule and humiliate me.
+No, there is no “rational” logic in this.
+I am not going to be caned and am very unlikely to be ridiculed when I meet the CEO of “Intergalactic Enterprises,” but it still felt like that.
 There was emotional logic.

 After removing the block

-I put up with this for far too long, and then had a session with my co-counsellor (see below) and shifted the painful emotion associated with being humiliated.
+I put up with this for far too long.
+Then, I had a session with my co-counsellor (see below) and shifted the painful emotion associated with being humiliated.
 I became free of it and soon established a very close and trusting relationship with the COO of a large organisation.
-I found working with her easier than with less senior people.
+I found working with her more straightforward than with less senior people.
 She appreciated my approach more, and if she decided to do something, she had the authority to do it.

 Why do we get blocked?

-We literally record everything that happens to us as sensory data, sights, sounds, smells etc together with our feelings.
-When we have an experience in the present that reminds us of the difficult experience in the past, we feel those feelings again and lose again our ability to think clearly and may do ineffective things as a result.
+We literally record everything that happens to us as sensory data, sights, sounds, smells, etc., together with our feelings.
+When we have an experience in the present that reminds us of a difficult experience in the past, we feel those feelings again, lose our ability to think clearly again, and may do ineffective things.

-So, I had avoided even trying to meet CEO’s because I thought they would see me I am an impertinent rebel with nothing to offer.
-This was not sensible as I have been working and thinking in the development field for over forty years!
-It was clearly nonsense.
+So, I avoided meeting CEOs because I thought they would see me as an impertinent rebel with nothing to offer.
+This avoidance was not sensible, as I had been working and thinking in the development field for over forty years!

 Why is this important?

-All of us have painful experiences that can condition and limit our effectiveness and happiness.
-All our clients, colleagues and friends do too.
-So understanding this and not blaming people for being “difficult” or being unhappy is helpful.
+We all have painful experiences that can condition and limit our effectiveness and happiness.
+All our clients, colleagues, and friends do, too.
+So, understanding this and not blaming people for being “difficult” or unhappy is helpful.

-There is also hope, as we now understand the natural way to remove these blocks and free our intelligence and thinking.
+There is hope, as we now understand how to remove these blocks and free our intelligence and thinking.

 Removing emotional blocks